-Sarah MeeRan Cave is a professional, international artist who began violin studies at the age of three in Litchfield, Connecticut, USA with Susan Brown.
-It has been quite the journey.
+Sarah MeeRan Cave is a professional, international artist and educator who began violin studies at the age of three in Litchfield, Connecticut, USA with Susan Brown.
+Since, the journey has never ceased.
 She continued studies at the Manhattan School of Music, receiving a full scholarship to their preparatory division.
-At university in Chicago, she began teaching privately and was the youngest member in the Civic Orchestra of Chicago.
-She played under the batons of maestros Pierre Boulez, Bernard Haitink, Sir Mark Elder, and Riccardo Muti, to name a few.
-While in Chicago Sarah also worked for the Chicago Symphony Orchestra, conducting music clinics on their behalf.
-She went on to teach violin both in the US and abroad, including the Bangalore School of Music where she also conducted their chamber orchestra.
-Later in New York City, she studied sculpture with the renowned Rhoda Sherbell at the Art Students League of New York.
-In an attempt to fuse her love of music and art, 2013-2015 Sarah attended the Violin Making School of America, the premiere violin lutherie school in the country.
+Western Classical violin teachers include Charles Pikler, Rony Rogoff, Anca Nicolau, Janet Sung and Marco Forniaciari.
+During undergraduate studies, she was the youngest member in the Civic Orchestra of Chicago, playing under the batons of maestros Pierre Boulez, Bernard Haitink, Sir Mark Elder, and Riccardo Muti.
+In addition to starting her own teaching studio, Sarah also worked for the Chicago Symphony Orchestra, conducting music clinics on their behalf.
+She has taught music both in the US and abroad, including a variety of magnet high schools, Chicago city colleges, two El Sistema programs, and the Bangalore School of Music where she conducted their chamber orchestra in addition to teaching violin.

 Fine Arts has also always been present in Sarah’s life.
 She began studying drawing at age six and attended Westover School for its strong Arts emphasis.
 Later, Sarah studied sculpture with Rhoda Sherbell at the Art Students League of New York and won an award for her piece, Serenity.
 After, Sarah tried her hand at violin lutherie at the Violin Making School of America.
 Though the pull back towards performing, composing and teaching music was inevitable, Sarah continues to perform on one of the violins she built, using it exclusively for Eastern influenced genres requiring lower tuning.